If its important that you know something about the technologies we work with every day, then this page will provide you with the detail you need.

 Castle Software maintains commercial (runtime) licenses for several different development environments and if you need a system deployed to a public web host or cloud provider then these remain good options.
 If you need to deploy to an in-house server, you may need to purchase your own deployment licenses.
-If this can't be done, the simpler solution is to build using the older Angular 1.x and Boostrap 3.x frameworks.
+If this can't be done, the simpler soluion is to build using the older Angular 1.x and Bootstrap 3.x frameworks.

 Most reports built for databases tend to be boring things created using Crystal Reports or SQL Server Reporting Services.
 If your needs are straightforward we can do that, but if you want something fancy, if you need to reproduce an existing complex layout exactly, highlight data in an ad-hoc manner, or just have the report completely reformat itself on-the-fly based on the data and user requirements then we can build it.

 The secret is a tool called ActiveReports from GrapeCity.
 With it we can bind to any data source, or build reports based on unstructured data in any format and from any source (so long as we can read the file).
 Print previews can be shown in a Windows app, use a Flash / Silverlight / HTML5 viewer in a browser, or exported to several different formats including PDF (and of course sent to your printer, in colour or B&W).
 Reports can even emulate Excel style page scaling where it all zooms down to fit onto a single page, or is split across any number of pages, or reformats itself so you can print on A4, then Letter, then A3 paper if required.

 We aren’t limited to just plain rows and columns of data either.
 Pre-printed Forms, Charts and graphs, drawing flowcharts, mixing up symbols, images and graphics is all possible